The ACW Way of War

 Graphics - Mark Mahaffey

-Confederate Rails and the 2016 ATO Magazine Annual
+Look Away! and the 2007 ATO Magazine Annual

 How challenging is it solitaire? - Poor

-Playing time - Up to 3 to 4 hours for each game
+Playing time - Up to 2 to 3 hours for the smaller scenarios, 16 to 20 hours for the full campaign game

 |